 Since 1970 the transplantation of organs has been increasing in volume in the United States.
 But as the number of kidney, heart, pancreas and liver transplants have increased so have the incidences of associated medical errors.

 At this point, there is no official organization or governmental body to effectively monitor kidney, liver and heart transplants in a safe and healthy way.
 Organ transplants save lives, but in the event of substandard organs or diseased organs, the opportunity to survive organ transplantation is diminished or taken away.

 Infection is a common medical error associated with organ transplant.
 Consider the case of a Chicago man who was infected with HIV and Hepatitis C after an organ transplant.
-Or the case of a 15-year-old Illinois boy who was infected with bacterial meningitis after receiving a kidney transplant.
-Because this boy’s new kidney came from his parent, the bacteria could have been transmitted only by the medical team involved with the organ.
+Or the case of a 15-year-old, Illinois boy who was infected with bacterial meningitis after receiving a kidney transplant.
+Because this boy’s new kidney came from his parent, the bacteria could have only been transmitted by the medical team involved with the organ.
 In both cases the transplant would have been successful if the medical practitioners had exercised more care when handling the organ.

+If you or a loved one has been affected by medical malpractice organ transplantation, you might have a medical claim.
 Please call us 24 hours a day at (312) 346-0045 or toll free (800) 583-8002 for a free and immediate consultation, or fill out a contact form online.